Euro Chlor is working to continuously improve the health of European chlor-alkali industry workers

 - Monitoring the mercury levels in workers in the rare case of problems;

-- Studying the effects of stress and burnout on workers in our industry;
+- Raising awareness on stress and burnout on workers in our industry;

 Many of their recommendations are included in the technical documents available on this site.